-Night

-- Wind speeds were high and lot of power generated - Flexible demand on the network procured through local balancing platform, including EVs and battery storage, used to balance supply and demand locally
+Night - Wind speeds were high and a lot of power was generated.

-Morning

-- EVs are unplugged for school run/commuting - ANM system predicts increased PV generation, so an export constraint is likely - Community energy project puts a bid into local balancing platform to increase demand to offset increase in generation
+Flexible demand on the network was procured through the local balancing platform, including EVs and battery storage, was used to decrease the imbalance between local supply and demand.
+Morning - work starts and EVs are unplugged for school run/commuting.
+ANM system predicts increased PV generation, so an export constraint is likely, the community energy project puts a bid into the local balancing platform,

-Afternoon

-- Local balancing market predicts surplus of flexibility in the distribution network that evening - The DSO bids into the national market platform to provide balancing services to the national system
+Afternoon - the local balancing market shows there is likely to be a surplus of flexibility in the distribution network that evening.
+The DSO submits a bid to the national market platform to provide balancing services to the national system.